NanoClem/boston-housing-ML/README.md

 ## Introduction

 ## About the dataset
-It relies on the [boston housing dataset](https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html), originally published by Harrison, D. and Rubinfeld, D.L. *'Hedonic prices and the demand for clean air'*, J. Environ.
+The project relies on the [boston housing dataset](https://www.cs.toronto.edu/~delve/data/boston/bostonDetail.html), originally published by Harrison, D. and Rubinfeld, D.L. *'Hedonic prices and the demand for clean air'*, J. Environ.
 Economics & Management, vol.5, 81-102, 1978.

 ## Data-cleaning